d-krupke/cpsat-primer/README.md

 CP-SAT, thus, is quite sensible.
 The resolution of coefficients (in combination with boolean variables) is less critical than for variables.

+You might question the need for naming variables in your model.
+While it's true that CP-SAT wouldn't need named variables to work (as it could just give them automatically generated names), assigning names is incredibly useful for debugging purposes.
+Solver APIs often create an internal representation of your model, which is subsequently used by the solver.
+There are instances where you might need to examine this internal model, such as when debugging issues like infeasibility.
+In such scenarios, having named variables can significantly enhance the clarity of the internal representation, making your debugging process much more manageable.

 ### Objectives

 Not every problem actually has an objective, sometimes you only need to find a